Middlesbrough Property Price Trends: Is Now a Good Time to Buy?

 Here is where prices sit across key Middlesbrough postcodes as of mid-2026:

 The price differential across postcodes is striking.
-A two-bedroom terrace in TS1 can cost less than half the price of a similar property in TS5, just a mile or two away.
+A two-bedroom terrace in TS1 costs less than half the price of a similar property in TS5, just a mile or two away.
 This disparity creates opportunities for investors who understand the different risk-return profiles of each area.
+TS1 and TS3 offer higher yields with more tenant turnover.
+TS5 offers better capital growth potential and more stable tenancies.
+For a detailed postcode-by-postcode breakdown of rental income potential, see our analysis of average rent prices by postcode.

 Several factors are shaping Middlesbrough's property market right now.